soheilpro/Sherlock-iOS/README.md

 # Sherlock
 Sherlock is a simple password and personal information manager for iOS.
-All data is encrypted using 3DES algorithm and is stored locally or on Dropbox.
+All data is encrypted using 3DES algorithm and is stored locally or on Dropbox/Google Drive.

 ## Screenshots
 ![Screenshots](/Screenshots.png)